MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/3ds-max.md

 # Use Autodesk 3ds Max to prepare 3D content for Dynamics 365 Guides or for mixed-reality components included in apps created with Power Apps

 When preparing CAD files for Microsoft Dynamics 365 Guides or for mixed-reality components included in apps created with Power Apps, you can run into numerous performance and quality roadblocks that prevent a smooth transition from CAD to real time.
-The 3ds Max program is a digital content creation (DCC) suite that has a unique ability to bridge parametric models and real-time polygon modeling.
-This tutorial demonstrates how to use the 3ds Max conversion and optimization capabilities to prepare 3D CAD models for use in mixed reality.
+The 3ds Max program is a digital content creation (DCC) suite that has a unique ability to bridge parametric objects and real-time polygon modeling.
+This tutorial demonstrates how to use the 3ds Max conversion and optimization capabilities to prepare 3D CAD objects for use in mixed reality.

 > [!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how Autodesk 3ds Max works with Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Autodesk or any of Autodesk's products.
-There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.
+There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D objects.

 ## What is Autodesk 3ds Max?